slichlyter12/Postal/hello-world/Cramers_README.md

 11:51 - It will have issue highlights, Sam dislikes it 11:54 - Eric is convincing sam and I, Visual Studio Code will work 11:54 - We worked 3 hours
+12:35 - ls
+[Thu 2016-10-20]
+17:03 - So we are wanting to make a simple Requirements.
+17:03 - Just some basics
+17:03 - And we need to redo our problem statement 17:08 - Eric and Sam are going over the stuff that we went over yesterday when Sam was not here cause he was late to our last meeting.
+17:08 - Zach is working on the issue visualizer tool that he wants us to use.
+17:27 - Zach is failing
+17:27 - Eric's Grandparents are awesome
+18:41 - We are going to try again tomorrow morning [Fri 2016-10-21]
+10:11 - We are gonna get together today
+10:12 - I was at Kelley at 9:00am no one else was.
+|
+12:26 - We met with Vee and we are awesome
+12:26 - We might need to tell Kevin of our accelerated schedule 12:27 - Vee thinks that it might be a lot of work, but we think we can handle it